DataDog/apps/README.md

-# DataDog UI Apps SDK
+# DataDog UI Extensions SDK

-This packages provides a javascript SDK for DataDog UI Apps.
+This packages provides a javascript SDK for DataDog UI Extensions.
 It is under active development and is subject to breaking changes at any time.